 June: This sporting event promotes health, physical well-being and sporting skills.
 The host school develops a programme to encourage and showcase team skills and a variety of sporting skills.
 Typically, some of the sports featured are connected to local traditions or environment, and teams are often mixed between schools.

-November: Students aged 5 to 18 take part and submit entries linked to a theme associated with the United Nations Sustainable Development Goals.
-Genres include: painting, sculpture, photography, English poetry and English narrative.
+June to November: Students aged 5 to 18 take part and submit entries linked to a theme associated with the United Nations Sustainable Development Goals.
+Genres include: painting, performing arts, photography, English poetry and English narrative.
+This is a virtual competition, entered by schools across the group and with winning entries and those highly commended shared with schools.